jessicaGA/MSTU_4031/reveal.js/slides/slides_10.md

 ##POLYMORPHSIM

-Polymorphism, which literally means “many forms,” is the ability of an object variable to take different forms.
+Polymorphism, which literally means "many forms"," is the ability of an object variable to take different forms.

 ---